Sunday, July 31, 2016

 We arrived at the beautifully shaded Viale Marconi and in front of the Porta Ferdinandea, decided a coffee granita was the perfect way to start our tour.
 From there, we followed our guide book’s walking tour, making our way through clearly planned streets, lots of stairs and ultimately into Palazzo Nicolaci Villadorata.
 This was one of the few interiors open (other than churches), so we took a stroll through its lavish rooms, wondering if the chandeliers came from Venice….

-Back down to the very deserted station, we sat on the rim of a crumbling fountain (no seating for passengers) in a garden full of weeds.
+Back down to the very deserted train station, we sat on the rim of a crumbling fountain (no seating for passengers) in a garden full of weeds.
 Once this would have been quite lovely – not anymore!
 Despite our concerns, the train arrived on time.
 We were still the only ones about, the Cap’n concerned we were going to be mugged.
-No gunslingers from the OK Corrale showed up today; just a quick ride back to Syracuse, our travelling aspirations in Sicily more than fulfilled.
+No gunslingers from the OK Corral showed up; just a quick ride back to Syracuse, our travelling aspirations in Sicily more than fulfilled.

 Friday, July 22, 2016